 He had read about near-death experiences and seen documentaries where people found themselves floating in the operating theater, watching the surgeons work on them, hearing everything they said.
 Turner wasn’t sure what to make of the situation when he found himself floating above the mangled wreckage of his beloved car, the pickup ripping it almost in two.
 It didn’t look good and he wondered how badly he’d been hurt.
 Definitely no dinner with Carolina.

 His project!
 That shit Roberts would now probably take over.
 The bank could not afford to wait for Turner to get out of the hospital, which meant no promotion, and he could kiss that pay rise goodbye.

-The intersection was a snarl of stalled cars, people milling around his BMW and the pickup, cars slowly edging around the wreckage trying to get away, not anxious to hang around for the cops, ambulances and fire brigade tenders to arrive, adding to the confusion.
+The intersection was a snarl of stalled cars, people milling around his BMW and the pickup, cars slowly edging around the wreckage trying to get away, not anxious to hang around for the cops, ambulances and fire brigade tenders to arrive, which would all add to the confusion.
 A tough looking young guy peered into the BMW and immediately pulled back, face contorted in disgust.
+Crap!

 “He’s a goner, a mangled mess,” Turner heard him say.

 “This one’s still alive, but trapped,” someone shouted as they wrenched open the pickup’s door.